mrsamiam787/Power-Outage-Analysis-/README.md

 ### Outage Statistics by Cause Category

-We summarize key univariate statistics for each outage cause to understand which types of events tend to last longest and affect the most customers.
+We summarize key statistics for each outage cause to understand which types of events tend to last longest and affect the most customers.

 <div style="overflow-x:auto; text-align:center;">